To play, press and hold the enter key. To stop, release the enter key.

-Project 10,000 is an effort to reduce maternal and infant mortality rates in Africa by providing 10,000 women with kits containing the supplies necessary for a sterile birth and items to keep their newborn warm.
+Project 10,000 is an effort to REDUCE maternal and infant mortality rates in Sub-Saharan Africa by providing 10,000 women with the education they need to understand the possible complications of pregnancy, when to seek help, and the skills to pass along this knowledge to their communities.
+Project 10,000 provides each woman in the program with a Birthing kit containing the necessary supplies for a normal delivery and items to keep the baby warm.